noomerzx/vue-sellsuki-auth-2/readme.md

 Initiate plugin by ```Vue.use``` and add some options then the plugin will takecare everything for you.
 If cookie exist your app will work as it be but if cookie gone the plugin will redirect to the login portal.
+Note that we catch all unavailable route and redirect to prepare login, So if you have redirect route like { path: '*', redirect: { path: '/' } } You need to remove it from your route to protect the duplicate error.

 ```javascript
 import Vue from 'vue'